How Claude-Mem Uses Hooks: A Lifecycle-Driven Architecture

 PostToolUse sees all tool inputs and outputs

-The Seven Hook Scripts
+The Six Hook Scripts + Pre-Hook

 - Only runs